 Turn your dramatic play center into a ZOO!
-Trust me, it is amazing and your students will LOVE it (and learn a ton too).
+It is amazing and your students will LOVE it (and learn a ton too).
 It’s a theme you can do anytime during the year.
 I usually do ZOO toward the end of the year because the pretend roles and vocabulary are more complex.

 This is our Zoo at the END of the study.
 There were empty shelves when we started.
-The first week, we spend 3 days making props, making signs, and making habitats for the zoo so the dramatic play center was not open for play.
+During first week, we spent 3 days making props, making signs and making habitats for the zoo so the dramatic play center was not open for play.
 It was only open for prop making while we set it up.

-The first week, we read books about zookeepers, buddy read books about zoo animals, and watched videos of real zookeepers in action to build background knowledge.
-At circle, students wrote and drew supplies we needed to create our zoo, animals at a zoo, habitats, the different people at a zoo, and the different places at a zoo on white Post-It notes.
+During the first week, we read books about zookeepers, buddy read books about zoo animals and watched videos of real zookeepers in action to build background knowledge.
+At circle, students wrote and drew supplies we needed to create our zoo, animals at a zoo, habitats, the different people at a zoo and the different places at a zoo on white Post-It notes.